isomerpages/moe-meridianpri/_the-meridian-experience/Co Curricular Activities/Clubs & Societies.md

 <details>
   <summary><strong>Eco-Enviro Science Club</strong> <i>(For Boys and Girls)</i></summary>

-<p align="justify"> The Eco-Enviro Science Club provides students with the opportunity to learn Science through hands-on interaction.
-Students are exposed to topics such as environmental conservation, habitat reforestation and global warning.
-Students also get to learn extension to topics beyond the usual curriculum such as how volcanoes erupt and sublimation.</p>
+<p align="justify"> The Eco-Enviro Science Club offers students a hands-on approach to learning Science, encouraging curiosity and exploration beyond the classroom.
+Through engaging activities and real-world applications, students gain deeper insights into environmental conservation, habitat reforestation, and the impact of global warming.</p>

-<p align="justify">Students also conduct field research by monitoring the population of various bird species in the school compound.
-Through observation, investigation and research, students get to learn more about protecting our environment&nbsp;and the different ways to enhance our natural biodiversity.</p>
+<p align="justify">Students also explore fascinating topics that extend beyond the standard curriculum, such as volcanic eruptions, sublimation, and other natural phenomena.
+One of the highlights of the programme includes field research, where students monitor bird populations within the school grounds.
+These observations allow them to investigate biodiversity and understand the importance of protecting our ecosystems.</p>

+<p align="justify">Through research, investigation, and active learning, students are empowered to become environmental stewards—developing a strong appreciation for nature and a commitment to sustainability.</p>

-<p align="justify">By exposing students to a wide range of Science topics, we believe that students will grow up to be one who enjoys learning Science and cares for the environment.</p>
+<p align="justify">By exposing students to a wide range of Science topics in an engaging and meaningful way, we aim to nurture a lifelong love for Science and a deep sense of responsibility for the environment.</p>

 <p><b>Highlights</b></p>